univention/ox-connector/README.standalone.md

     > Make sure you are in the root of the `ox-connector` repository.

 1. As an alternative to step 4 and 5, you could modify your statefulset to use the `ox-connector-standalone-test` image, that already includes test and test dependencies.
 Remember to increase the resources of the pod to at least `3Gi` memory.
-Also, it's recommended to mount an `emptyDir` in `/tmp`
+Also, it's recommended to mount an `emptyDir` in `/tmp`.
+It is also recommended to set the pyest dir to a writeabke location, for example subdir of `/tmp`, otherwise the consumer might crash with authentication errors.

 1. Grab the credentials for the `Administrator` user by running:
     ```bash